DockYard/live_view_events/README.md

 this might not be useful in the application code (there are way better ways to send events between processes), it is quite useful when testing.
 When testing a `LiveView` it creates a new process for it.
 Its PID can be accessed through `view.pid`.

+## Why are messages without params still receiving empty params?

+To normalize how to handle messages.
+If we could have `handle_info("message_name", _socket)` or `handle_info({"message_name", _params}, socket)`, you would need to think about whether the message contains params or not and then use a tuple.
+With this normalization, you only care about the message name and whether you need the params or not.
+Also, after using similar approaches in the past, sometimes you want to send params and sometimes you don't need to.
+In cases like these, it is helpful not having a different behaviour notifying an event without params and sending an event with _empty_ params.